-For product managers, knowing, when you don’t have product-market fit, is simple.
+For product managers, knowing when you don’t have product-market fit is simple.
 If no one wants your product, you don’t have a market.
 If your product isn’t loved and valued by customers, you haven’t achieved product/market fit.
 Similarly, knowing when you do have product-market fit is fairly straightforward.
-If you’re delivering a solution people will pay for, that is (or could realistically become) profitable because there’s enough of those people, and they’re happy enough with it that they’ll keep paying for it every month, you’ve achieved product-market fit.
+If you’re delivering a solution people will pay for, that is (or could realistically become) profitable because there are enough of those people, and they’re happy enough with it that they’ll keep paying for it every month, you’ve achieved product-market fit.

 What isn’t so straightforward is understanding where you stand during your journey to the holy grail of product-market fit.
 How do you know if you’re moving in the right direction? (or even moving the needle at all?)
 Today I’ll address a few ways to measure product-market fit and easily quantify your progress toward attaining it.

 No product has an unlimited potential market.
 So, figuring out not only who could try your product but also who might become a loyal subscriber is an essential element of every SaaS strategy.
 Knowing not only who your potential market is but also how big that market is, is a useful step in helping you measure product-market fit.